-Vision: Ensuring well-being of children living in street situations.
+Vision: Ensuring the well-being of children living in street situations.

-- We will be targeting all the categories of children in street situations stated above under the proposed intervention, including those that live with their parents on the street.
+- We will be targeting all categories of children in street situations stated above under the proposed intervention, including those that live with their parents on the streets.

 - Parents would also be covered under the scope of the programme through indirect support to secure an Aadhaar card and access social protection schemes.

-Final Beneficeries: 8000 children living in street situation attain their right to identity through a legal and valid Identity document i.e. Aadhaar Card, PAN Card, Birth registration certificates, ration card etc
+Final Beneficeries: 8000 children living in street situations attain their right to identity through a legal and valid Identity document i.e. Aadhaar Card, PAN Card, Birth registration certificates, ration card etc.

 - 5600 children have access to a stronger safety net by acquiring at least one social security scheme [Linked to a health Insurance scheme, financial institutions, skills development programme for employability, access to early childhood/elementary schools education and/or access to health facilities for health care and medicines]